Marvel Super Hero Island

-Marvel Super Hero Island is an area at Universal Orlando's Islands of Adventure park in Orlando, Florida that is themed after popular Marvel Comics superheroes.
-The area had a soft opening on March 27, 1999, before officially opening on May 28, 1999, ten years prior to Universal competitor Disney's acquisition of Marvel Entertainment in 2009.
+Marvel Super Hero Island is an area at Universal Orlando's Islands of Adventure park in Orlando, Florida that is themed after Marvel Comics characters.
+The area had a soft opening on March 27, 1999, before officially opening on May 28, 1999, ten years prior to Disney's acquisition of Marvel Entertainment in 2009.
 The island is home to four attractions, including The Incredible Hulk and The Amazing Adventures of Spider-Man.
-Marvel Super Hero Island's architecture and theming is modeled after a Marvel comic book, with a comic book color scheme, amplified angles, and cutouts of many of the most popular Marvel characters.
+Marvel Super Hero Island's architecture and theming is modeled after a Marvel comic book, with a comic book color scheme, amplified angles, and cutouts of many of the Marvel characters.

 History

 Original work as "DC Superhero Land"

 Marvel Super Hero Island was originally conceived as "DC Superhero Land", an area featuring DC Comics superheroes and inspired by the success of Batman (1989).
 Along with the success of Universal Studios Florida's opening in 1990, MCA Inc. (then-owner of Universal Pictures and Universal Destinations & Experiences) and Warner Bros. began entering negotiations in the early 1990s for theme park rights to DC Comics for the "second gate" adjacent to Universal Studios Florida, originally known as "Cartoon World" (later changed to Islands of Adventure).
 Ultimately, the deal fell through, as Time Warner acquired Six Flags in whole in 1990 and obtained the full license to DC Comics, and due to the heated dispute regarding royalty payment for the characters' park presence between Warner Bros. and MCA.